comperiosearch/vagrant-elk-box/README.md

-This vagrant box installs elasticsearch, logstash and kibana.
-In addition, it installs nginx and configures it to serve kibana on port 5601 (you can access it from your host machine by going to http://localhost:5601/)
+This vagrant box installs elasticsearch, logstash and kibana 4. (nginx is not necessary with kibana 4)

 ## Prequisites